Big-Life-Lab/PHES-ODM/metadata.md

 ## Sample

-The sample is a representative volume of wastewater taken from a site which is then analysed by a lab.
+The sample is a volume of wastewater taken from a [Site](#Site) which is then analysed by a lab.

 -   **sampleID**: (Primary Key) Unique identification for sample.
 Suggestions: *siteID-date-index*.